• Skip to content

 The human resources department has access to employee personal information.

-Protection of personal information, such as social security number, home address, phone number, etc. should be considered confidential and shared only with a need-to-know basis.
+Protection of personal information, such as social security numbers, home addresses, phone numbers, etc., should be considered confidential and shared only on a need-to-know basis.

 A structured and systematic approach to human resource file audits can ensure the organization is prepared for an outside audit.

-There should be policies and procedures in place to govern an organization’s practice on maintaining employee files.
+There should be policies and procedures in place to govern an organization’s practice of maintaining employee files.

 Keep employee files up-to-date by conducting regularly scheduled file audits to ensure consistency in practice and compliance with policies.